 I color my own hair too, but my hair is naturally dark brown.
 Before, my hair would never pick up the color and it’d only show when the sun was shining or the color was already fading.
 But I started to use Clairol’s Perfect 10 Hair Dye and it’s seriously working.
-I dyed my hair to a reddish hue and it’s actually showing up. :)posted over 3 years ago
+I dyed my hair to a reddish hue and it’s actually showing up. :)posted about 5 years ago

 I’ve lightened my hair after going dark using box dyes and I would be cautious.
 The dye turned my hair the lighter brown color I wanted but it looked very rusty/brassy in sunlight which I hated.
 After a month or so I ended up just going dark about because I couldn’t stand it anymore.
-The box dye will definitely work but it might not look as polished as you might like it to.posted over 3 years ago
+The box dye will definitely work but it might not look as polished as you might like it to.posted about 5 years ago

 I coloured my hair too, (at home).
 I have watch several youtube videos this might be helpful: http://www.youtube.com/user/kandeejohnson?blend=1&ob=4#p/u/118/fv2Io96heJUposted about 6 years ago

 Box dyes never really gave me the color I want.
 I have brown to black hair, and the brown or red dyes I put on only seemed to appear in the sunlight.
 Real hard to go lighter with box dyes.
-Best of luck!posted over 3 years ago
+Best of luck!posted about 5 years ago